The Executor Class

 executor = Executor(dev, shots = 1234)

-• A backend from the Qiskit Runtime Service, which utilizes the execution of quantum jobs on IBM Quantum.
-Sessions and Primitives are automatically created and managed by the Executor class.
+• A Backend from QiskitRuntimeService’s get_backend method, which utilizes the execution of quantum jobs on IBM Quantum.
+Sessions and Primitives are automatically created and managed by the Executor class (remember to close the session at the end of your code when running on IBM Quantum).

 from squlearn import Executor